The Boston Globe

 Beginning pretty much right out of college, I spent more than 20 years as an editor for the sports pages of The Boston Globe, perennially celebrated among the best sections in the country.
 It was a wild ride with bunch of guys who partied hard but worked harder, and over the years I came to feel like I was part of a family.
 We had a lot of laughs both in the office and out, playing softball together, drinking beer afterward, even going away, en masse, on vacations we relive to this day.

-As an editor, I utilized my writing talents mainly to adorn the pieces I edited with those jazzy headlines for which Globe Sports is famous.
-Occasionally, I would write a news or feature story . . . though none that I can find online.
+As an editor, I utilized my writing talents to tweak any twisted syntax that came my way and also to adorn the pieces I worked on with those jazzy headlines for which Globe Sports is famous.
+Occasionally, I would write a news or feature story of the paper . . . though none that I can find online.
+Yeah, I’m a dinosaur.

 I left the newspaper in 2005 to help launch a magazine called Wondertime, and when that publication went belly up four years later I returned to the Globe’s pages.
-Initially, I wrote features not for Sports but for Arts.
+Initially, I wrote features not for the Sports Department but for Arts.
 Then again, the opera singer I interviewed did once play in the NFL.
 And the Broadway-bound play I previewed was about a Hall of Fame pro football coach.
+(The actor in the lead role phoned me 10 minutes before our scheduled interview slot and said, “I’m on Lombardi time.”)
 Even the avant garde theatre troupe I visited had a sports connection: the vigorous weekend soccer games the actors used to remain physically engaged in their creativity.

 Making a Splash: With “Pool Boy” set to make its premiere at Barrington Stage, everything’s going swimmingly for playwright Nikos Tsakalakos.